-BWhat Remains Is Everything
+B. What Remains Is Everything

-seek to accept What Is, as What Is springs from, of which I know nothing,to es What I’m saying is that I experience moments when the naked existence of the beings and objects which surround me becomes vividly real to me, in the density and clear colors and sounds of those things.
+Now I simply seek to accept What Is, as What Is springs from the Supreme One, of which I know nothing, and to rejoice in the silence during which at times the fullness of everything I am perceiving thickens with the reality of these objects in my field of vision.
+What I’m saying is that I experience moments when the naked existence of the beings and objects which surround me becomes vividly real to me, in the density and clear colors and sounds of those things.
 In those times, my mind silences, and I experience myself as simply existing in the same space with the other entities which surround me, not passively or observationally, but rather, as integrated with them—one with them in the on-going process of Being.
 These quiet moments are marked by a pleasant heart-feltedness, as I, with all the beings around me, simply manifest separately but simultaneously our existence, as though we were each singing or proclaiming, “I am…..I am….”
 In these moments, I am standing with, and beholding, and recognizing that my heart is in Divinity.

 That is the experience of Divinity, as I know it.
 Its coming is always a pleasant surprise, for which I am grateful.
 It is a lively and fresh experience, during which everything is vivid, and rich in its color and substantiality.
 I find myself honored to be in such a place and also in communion with all the entities I perceive.
 This communion is direct and intimate, and peaceful.
 It is like speaking gently to does and fawns, who attend to the speaking with open attentiveness.